Islamic Azad University, Science and Research Branch, Tehran: Faculties

-Faculty of Aerospace and Mechanical engineering
+Department of Aerospace and Mechanical engineering

-Faculty of Mechanical and Aerospace Engineering (FMAE), originally a part of the Faculty of Engineering, was separated from that faculty to begin work as an independent body in 2008.
-The main goal of this faculty is to educate and train students in mathematics, physics, mechanics and aerospace sciences to develop, strengthen and enhance abilities to analyze, model, build, measure, design and implement solutions throughout a broad spectrum of engineering fields.
+Department of Mechanical and Aerospace Engineering, originally a part of the Faculty of Engineering and the main goal of this department is to educate and train students in mathematics, physics, mechanics and aerospace sciences to develop, strengthen and enhance abilities to analyze, model, build, measure, design and implement solutions throughout a broad spectrum of engineering fields.
 The faculty offers B.Sc., M.Sc. and PhD in both mechanical and aerospace engineering and has nearly 50 faculty members.

-Faculty of Marine Science and Technologies
+Department of Marine Science and Technologies

-The Faculty of Marine Science and Technology (FMSE) aiming to improve the qualitative and quantitative aspects of oceanographic disciplines, started its work in 2005 and is now home to over 420 students studying at post-graduate and doctorate levels.

-The faculty's departments include: Marine Industries (Civil Engineering - Marine Structures, Shipbuilding - Ship Architecture), Marine Biology (Marine Animals, Marine Pollution, and Ecology), Marine Chemistry and Physics.

-The FMST owns specialized laboratories at the Zakariya Razi and Sheykh Bahaee complexes at SRBIIAU.
+The department owns specialized laboratories at the Zakariya Razi and Sheykh Bahaee complexes at SRBIIAU.
 It is also pursuing the design and establishment of the International Institute for Research of Delvar, on the northern coast the Persian Gulf, to promote research and development on marine engineering and Sciences and to contribute to aquaculture.
 The institute is planned to enter into construction phase in early 2011.

-Faculty of Humanities and Social Sciences
+Faculty of Literature and Humanities

 The Faculty of Humanities and Social Sciences (FHSS) is one of the earliest entities of the SRBIAU having begun its activities at the time of its foundation under the title of Social Sciences Education encompassing four faculties covering social sciences, economics and management, law and political science, and divinity and philosophy.
 Following the formation and separation of three independent faculties — Economics and Management, Law and Political Sciences, and Divinity and Philosophy; this early structure evolved and transformed into the Faculty of Humanities and Social Sciences (FHSS) upon the approval of the SRBIAU management and endorsement of the president of the Islamic Azad University.
 Up to 2004 the faculty was under the auspices of the SRBIAU Education Deputy but since has been working as an independent entity.